infracost/docs/docs/features/terraform_modules.md

 ### Registry modules

 Public registry modules are automatically supported so no extra setup is needed in Infracost.
-For private registry modules, Infracost GitHub App users can provide their registry host and token in Infracost Cloud.
+For private registry modules, Infracost GitHub and GitLab App users can provide their registry host and token in Infracost Cloud.
 Other CI/CD users need to set the following environment variables:

 * **Private Terraform Cloud registry modules:** set the `INFRACOST_TERRAFORM_CLOUD_TOKEN` environment variable to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html).
 * **Private Terraform Enterprise registry modules:** set the `INFRACOST_TERRAFORM_CLOUD_HOST` environment variable to your TFE hostname and `INFRACOST_TERRAFORM_CLOUD_TOKEN` to a [Team API Token or User API Token](https://www.terraform.io/docs/cloud/users-teams-organizations/api-tokens.html).